ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Java-App-Practice/README.md

     - Also I want to check the Pod by using : `kubectl describe pods <pod-name>` .
 In here I can see the Scheduler and Kublet logs .
 It will tell me specific what happen if Error occur

+## Practice 9: Security Best Practice

+  1 .
+Don't use expose NodePort for external Access .
+Instead use Cloud's Provider Load Balancer -> Ingress

+  2. Use Label